alpe89/pokemon-app/README.md

 # Pokemon App

-> Because building a new app for something easily searchable by Google is cool 😎
+> Because building a new app for something easily searchable by Google is cool 😎 <strike>(at least is not a todo app!)</strike>

 This project is just a Demo that provides the possibility to search Pokemons by name or by type.
 I've never used GraphQL before and now I kind of like it 🔥